 While cellular technology has primarily benefited consumer use cases over the years, the 3rd Generation Partnership Project's, or 3GPP's, 5G releases will heavily focus on new capabilities for businesses and enterprises.

 3GPP is a conglomerate of telecommunications standards organizations that originally joined together to create global specifications and standards for 3G technology.
 3GPP is still active and working to create new releases, which comprise standardized features and specifications developers can use and implement, for 5G technology.
 The 5G releases, as well as 5G technology in general, are projected to be completed and commercially available quicker than prior cellular generations, said Balazs Bertenyi, 3GPP's radio access network (RAN) chairman.

 3GPP meets four times a year at the end of each quarter to plan and develop new releases, which improve upon past releases and provide new standardized functionalities.
-The three releases already slated for 5G are Releases 15, 16 and 17, although 3GPP may add more as technology and user needs evolve over time.
+The four releases already slated for 5G are Releases 15, 16, 17 and 18, although 3GPP may add more as technology and user needs evolve over time.

-Take a look at what the existing 3GPP 5G releases timeline looks like and the notable features of each release, as well as how the COVID-19 pandemic may affect 3GPP's timeline in addition to carriers' 5G deployment timelines.
+Take a look at what the existing 3GPP 5G RAN releases timeline looks like and the notable features of each release, as well as how the COVID-19 pandemic has affected 3GPP's timeline in addition to carriers' 5G deployment timelines.

 3GPP Release 15

 Timeline.
 3GPP approved the initial package for Release 15 in March 2017 -- the group's first meeting of 2017.
 Release 15 almost immediately proved it would differ from its predecessors and successors, as it featured three RAN drops, or phases, while most releases have a single drop.